udexon/Phoshell/README.md

-6.
+## 4. Simplifying React Redux Augmented Reality Programming (Jitsi Meet)

 Simplifying React Redux Augmented Reality Programming (Jitsi Meet) using Forth derived Stack Machine Shell Functionalities of code become more complex.

-Can code be made simpler at the same time?
+1. Can code be made simpler at the same time?

-Another misconception: GUI and CLI are unrelated.
+2. Another misconception: GUI and CLI are unrelated.
 However GUI is related to graph structure, and therefore Reverse Polish Notation.

-Compare Smashlet to Redux, both in footprint and architecture.
+3. Compare Smashlet to Redux, both in footprint and architecture.

 Jitsi Meet is field tested, large scale, 100 mb in zip size ... one of the biggest project of any kind, Redux , besides libreoffice.
 Merge all apps with Phoshell?
 With all platform module: web, Android, iOS.
 Active developments, how many commits per week, consistently?

-Shell is supposed to simplify things (what things?), but most programmers thought that shell is a huge mysterious beast like Bash which is beyond the reach of common mortals.
-Thanks to Unix GNU?

-Subconcious conditioning, like the little elephant in the circus.
-Trained not to escape, tied to a pole.
-When grown up, also not espcaping.
+## 5. History of Stack Machine Systems

 - Perhaps the biggest mystery in the short history of computer programming?
   - Have `dc` and Forth programmers ever corssed path?